vlraymond/bootcamp2017/README.md

 Story things examines the complex and oft-overlooked theme of ____________ and _______________.
 Characters find ________________ as a resolution to this problem.

 ### Characters
-Regina the Welder - Heroine
+Regina the Welder - The Heroine

-TBD - Sidekick
+Kit - The Sidekick

-High Lord Carabain - Arch nemesis
+High Lord Carabain - The Arch nemesis

-Dolly Gesamtkunstwerk- Underdog
+Dolly Gesamtkunstwerk- The Underdog

 ## Recap on the experience / what we'd do differently in the future